douglastgordon/BaseAnything/README.md

 #BaseAnything

 BaseAnything is a Ruby Gem that allows you to create a number system of any base using any symbols you want.
+It also allows you to freely convert to any other base.

 ##Installation